 6. Plan for Activities that Beat the Heat

-Related Post: 7 Ultimate Activities to Beat the Heat in Moab this Summer
+Related Post: 7 Things to Do in Moab in Summer

-• Drinking a ton of water – the visitors centre at Arches National Park has a station to fill your water for free
+- Drink lots of water – the visitors centre at Arches National Park has a station to fill your water for free.

 Hot temperatures do not always equate to simply wearing less clothing.
 When the heat and UV rays get particularly high, there are specific articles of clothing you can wear to protect yourself against the heat.

-I found it super helpful to wear loose fitting, thin material clothing that covered most of my skin.
+I found it super helpful to wear loose-fitting, thin materials that covered most of my skin.

-Wearing big hats with a brim that covers your face are important to bring and wear as well.
+Wearing big hats with a brim that covers your face is important to bring as well.
 Ones that have the brim around the entire hat and cover the back of your neck are even more ideal.

 In addition to proper clothing and hats, sunglasses are another must when visiting bright red desert landscapes.